indrayam/coding-nerd-notes/web-frontend/README.md

-# Proramming in HTML5, CSS and TypeScript/Angular
+# Programming in HTML5, CSS and TypeScript/Angular

 ✅ Done
 🚧 WIP